-Although contributing buildings require ongoing maintenance that often entails extra efforts to conserve heritage features, most older properties are very well built and are more robust than their newer counterparts.
+Most owners of older properties accept the added maintenance that such places often entail in return for the quality of setting they supply.
+That said, many older properties are very well built and are more robust than their newer counterparts.
 If the conservation regime suggested in this Plan is followed, owners of an older building will often have a better long-term investment than will owners of a new property.

-The City owns Maryboro Museum and with that ownership comes an additional responsibility to show by example in any conservation and alteration work done.
-Since this building and its setting are special, any work undertaken here requires a high level of care and expertise.
-The guidelines in the District Plan, especially those in the federal Standards and Guidelines (2nd ed. or as superseded), offer specialist advice on how to address the unique issues that arise in landmark heritage buildings.
+The City and other public agencies own many of the landmarks within the District, and with that ownership comes an additional responsibility to show by example in any conservation and alteration work done.
+Since these buildings are special, they have often been designed by architects and incorporate high quality materials and construction techniques.
+As a result, any work undertaken on them requires a high level of care and expertise.
+The guidelines in the District Plan, especially those in the federal Standards and Guidelines (2nd ed. or as superseded) offer specialist advice on how to address the unique issues that arise in landmark heritage buildings.

 With all older properties, issues arise in finding skilled tradespeople (and materials) to do the maintenance work required for some parts of older buildings.
-If such people are available, they are sometimes booked well in advance and charge higher rates than everyday contractors.
+If such people are available, they are sometimes booked well in advance and charge higher rates than would everyday contractors.
 Municipalities can be of assistance here by providing lists of qualified specialist contractors, even though public agencies are not able to recommend specific firms.

 On residential properties, the most vulnerable parts of the public face of houses are the wooden details such as those found in eaves, verandahs and porches.
 Exposed to the elements and, in the case of entrances, to everyday wear and tear, these wooden details tend to require ongoing maintenance if they are to survive.
 Often the temptation is simply to remove them, by covering a cornice or by taking off a porch.
 But this action also removes much of the visual character of the house and often leaves an ugly scar on the brickwork where the wooden structure once attached.
-Since porches are an important element of the streetscape, extra effort should be made to conserve these elements.
+Since Lindsay prides itself on its porches, extra effort should be made to conserve these elements.

 Other issues include upgrades to windows, where upgrading the existing windows sometimes seems more onerous than replacing them with new units.
-While there are many manufacturers able to supply windows that are energy-conserving while compatible with heritage settings (such as having double-glazing with true muntins), conservation best practices recommend retrofit rather than replacement as being a better long-term investment as well as a more sustainable practice.
+While there are many manufacturers able to supply windows that are energy-conserving while compatible with heritage settings, such as those offering double glazing and true muntins, conservation best practices recommend retrofit rather than replacement as being a better long-term investment as well as a more sustainable practice.
 City staff, using the guidelines in this Plan, can advise property owners on best options.
 And in making alterations or additions to older buildings, finding the best design approach requires careful thought if the end result is not to be a jarring contrast between old and new.
 Again, the guidelines in the District Plan offer sound advice on ways of resolving this issue.